-The monument to the 1st Brigade of the 3rd Division of the 11th Army Corps is north of Gettysburg on Howard Avenue.
-(Tour map: Howard Avenue West)
+The monument to the 1st Brigade, 3rd Division, 11th Corps is north of Gettysburg on Howard Avenue.
+(Howard Avenue West tour map)

 July 1.
 Arrived 1 P. M. and advanced to connect with the right of First Corps on Oak Hill but was met by heavy artillery and musketry fire and after being engaged between two and three hours and pressed closely upon the front and flank by superior numbers the Brigade was compelled to retire with the Corps at 4 P. M. through the town to Cemetery Hill.
 The streets and alleys of the town became congested with the mass of infantry and artillery and many were captured.
 The Brigade formed and took position on Cemetery Hill between the First and Second Divisions of the corps.